gustavopaes/nginx-ssl-h2/README.md

-# Docker image running nginx with ssl and http2 support
+## Docker image with nginx with ssl and http2 support

 `Dockerfile` example using my [image on docker hub](docker pull gustavopaes/nginx-ssl-h2):